AKDN in India - AKDN

 Early Childhood Development

-AKF’s ECD programmes reach almost 2.3 million children in India
+AKF’s ECD programmes reach over 2.1 million children in India

 Community Based Savings Groups (CBSGs) in India are self-managed groups that provide their members access to basic financial services.
 AKDN / Jean-Luc Ray